g-star423/ramp/README.md

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+### GS NOTE - Fixed this by commenting out the "cache" logic on line 19 in the "useCustomFetch" hook.
+This wouldn't be a long-term solution, but works for a quick fix.
+Long-term I would rewrite this section to correctly see if anything in the cache changed.

 ## Submission

 **IMPORTANT:** Before sharing your CodeSandbox, open the `email.txt` file and replace your email on the only line of the file.
 Don't use any prefix or suffix, just your email.